elfo-rs/elfo/examples/README.md

 This directory contains a collection of examples that demonstrate the use of the `elfo` ecosystem.

-Run `cargo run --example <name>` to run specific example if not specified something other.
+Run `cargo run --bin <name>` to execute specific example if not specified something other.

 ## usage